Visiting the library

 Why don't you have a certain book/movie/CD/etc. in your collection?

-Worthington Libraries selects materials on the basis of their value in terms of the interest, information, and enlightenment of all people in the community according to a policy on Materials/Resources Selection.
-If you wish the library to acquire a particular item, please make a Purchase Request by e-mail, by phone (614-807-2626), or in person.
+Worthington Libraries selects materials on the basis of their value in terms of the interest, information and enlightenment of all people in the community according to a policy on Materials/Resources Selection.
+If you wish the library to acquire a particular item, please make a Purchase Request by email, in person or by calling us at 614-807-2626.

 Library programs and events